dafny-lang/dafny/docs/DafnyRef/README.md

 ## LSP

-Many IDEs interact with Language Servers (via LSP)
+Many IDEs interact with Language Servers (via LSP).
+Possibly an LSP protocol will be generated in the future.